 Layer masks are displayed in the layers panel.
 (If the Layers panel isn’t already open, go to Windows > Layers.)

-A layer with a mask will have a second image next to the image of that layer.
-This designates what parts of the layer are left out.
+A new layer with a mask will have a second image next to the image of that layer.
+This designates what parts of the layer are left out and not the entire layer.

-Photoshop masks are non-destructive.
+Using Photoshop masks is a mom-destructive editing technique.
 You can go back and adjust them at any time without undoing every adjustment that you’ve made since.

 That’s one of the reasons why layer masks are used across so many different Photoshop techniques.
 To adjust a mask, you need to click on the mask inside the Layers panel.